Working for a better economy, better governANCE and a better society

 Associate professor, Hawai’i Pacific University

 Ken Schoolland is an associate professor of economics and director of the Entrepreneurship Center at Hawaii Pacific University.
 Previously he was director of Chaminade University of Honolulu’s master of science degree program in Japanese business studies, and head of the business and economics program at Hawaii Loa College.
-Schoolland is a member of the Mont Pelerin Society and president of Liberty International.
+Schoolland is a member of the Mont Pelerin Society and a director of Liberty International.

 Ilya Shapiro, J.D.

 Ilya Shapiro is a senior fellow in constitutional studies at the Cato Institute and editor-in-chief of the Cato Supreme Court Review.
 Before joining Cato, he was a special assistant/adviser to the Multi-National Force in Iraq on rule-of-law issues and practiced at Patton Boggs and Cleary Gottlieb.

 -Robert H. Thomas is a director with the law firm Damon Key Leong Kupchak Hastert in Honolulu.
 He specializes in property and land-use issues, including eminent domain, inverse condemnation, regulatory takings, property rights, water rights and voting rights.
 He has tried cases and appeals in Hawaii, California and the federal courts, and appeared as counsel on behalf of landowners in Hawaii and nationwide for amici curiae (“friends of the court”) filings before state appellate courts, state supreme courts and the U.S. Supreme Court.